Skip to main content

 Bread in a Bag

-This activity details the instructions for making bread in a Ziploc bag.
+This activity details the instructions for making bread in a plastic bag.
 An excellent way to demonstrate bread-making and the properties of yeast within a classroom setting.

 Let's Get Growing!